 Rushion launched Money Making Conversations radio show.

-Rushion negotiated and helped launch a brand new show Evidence of Innocence on TV One.
+Rushion negotiated a brand new show for TV One called Evidence of Innocence.